Ir3nicuz/EgsEsExtension/README.md

     Container:                          // headline for list of containers OutputBox:myBox*                    // CustomName of the box(es) which should be purged by near bases (CpuCvrPrg) or from which items shall be used to refill near vessels(CpuCvrFll)
     InputBox:myInputBox                 // CustomName of the box(es) which should receive items purged from near vessels (CpuCvrPrg) or which items shall be transfered to from near base (CpuCvrFll), additional the source for sorting to categorized boxes (CpuCvrSrt)
-    SafetyStockSourceBox:myLittleBox    // CustomName of the box(es) from which the (CpuCvrSrt) collects the items to refill all SafetyStock containers
+    StockSourceBox:myLittleBox          // CustomName of the box(es) from which the (CpuCvrSrt) collects the items to refill all SafetyStock containers
     OreBox:myBox1                       // CustomName of the box(es) the items of group "ore" will be sorted to IngotBox:myBox1                     // CustomName of the box(es) the items of group "ingot" will be sorted to ComponentBox:myBox1                 // CustomName of the box(es) the items of group "component" will be sorted to